 In his late-18th-century History of Kent, Edward Hasted described the place as a “populous, handsome village.”
 A paper mill, later part of Wiggins Teape, operated from around 1806 and banknotes and stamps were printed here from 1860, the year in which the station opened.
 In the latter part of the 19th century a series of restorations to the church masked its medieval origins.

 On the western side of the district, a small estate was laid out in the Poverest locality.

 The construction of the Orpington by-pass in 1926 marked the start of the area’s modern industrial growth.
 The St Mary Cray section of the bypass, which was named Cray Avenue, obliterated Manor Farm.
 In 1936 the farm’s former oast house became the first home of electrical manufacturer Morphy Richards.

-The 1950s and 1960s brought the heaviest phases of both industrial development and council housebuilding, erasing nearly all evidence of the original village, although some Victorian terraces and handful of older houses survive on the High Street, including Latimer Court (c.1830), shown in the photograph on the right.
+The 1950s and 1960s brought the heaviest phases of both industrial development and council housebuilding, erasing nearly all evidence of the original village, although some Victorian terraces and handful of older houses survive on the High Street, including Latimer Court (c.1830), shown in the small.
 The best of the old houses, the Rookery, burned down in 1980.

 Most of the industry is sited between Cray Avenue and the River Cray, with housing spreading up the slopes on either side.
 St Mary Cray’s characterless appearance has been attributed to the austerity of the postwar period but later commercial development failed to bring any improvement.